vicramon/ember-tutorial/app/views/chapters/creating-the-rails-api.md

 ## Puma

 While we're fiddling with Rails let's switch out Webrick for [Puma](http://puma.io/).
 It's much faster and it's multithreaded.
-All you have to do is add puma to your Gemfile:
+All you have to do is add Puma to your Gemfile:

 ```ruby
 # Gemfile